our Case

 Conner v.
 Biden

 Conner v.
-Biden was filed on behalf of four 3M employees, designated as federal contractors, who face losing their jobs if they don't disclose their vaccination status to their employer.
+Biden was filed on behalf of four 3M employees, designated as federal contractors, who faced losing their jobs if they didn't disclose their vaccination status to their employer.

 Shortly after the President issued Executive Order 14042, multinational company 3M announced that its 40,000 U.S. employees would be required to comply with the order.
-Simply put, because 3M holds contracts with the federal government, any employee who does not get the COVID-19 shots will lose their jobs.
+Simply put, because 3M holds contracts with the federal government, any employee who did not get the COVID-19 shots would lose their jobs.

-Now four 3M workers in Texas and Minnesota are standing up to stop this illegal vaccine mandate.
+Four 3M workers in Texas and Minnesota stood up to stop this illegal vaccine mandate.
 With the help of attorneys at the Liberty Justice Center, three employees of the Brownwood, Texas, facility and one employee in Hutchinson, Minnesota, sued President Biden and other executive branch officials to stop this illegal federal vaccine mandate.

-These employees personally object to the vaccine requirement.
-They believe the President’s contractor mandate is illegal and they do not believe they should be required to share their vaccination status with their employer, 3M.
+These employees personally objected to the vaccine requirement.
+They believed the President’s contractor mandate was illegal and they did not believe they should be required to share their vaccination status with their employer, 3M.

-Liberty Justice attorney Buck Dougherty is representing the plaintiffs, four 3M employees who are designated as being covered by the Federal Contractors Mandate pursuant to Executive Order 14042, which 3M has implemented by requiring its employees choose between being vaccinated or losing their jobs, and furthermore, compelling them to engage in political speech by requiring them to disclose their vaccination status.
+Former Liberty Justice attorney Buck Dougherty represented the plaintiffs, four 3M employees who were designated as being covered by the Federal Contractors Mandate pursuant to Executive Order 14042, which 3M implemented by requiring its employees choose between being vaccinated or losing their jobs, and furthermore, compelling them to engage in political speech by requiring them to disclose their vaccination status.

-The lawsuit is part of a larger effort to stop the Biden Administration from imposing illegal vaccine mandates on huge portion of Americans.
-These mandates are outside of his legal authority and the authority given to executive departments and agencies.
-The Liberty Justice Center is proud to represent other workers and business owners challenging mandates on healthcare workers and private businesses.
+The lawsuit was part of a larger effort to stop the Biden Administration from imposing illegal vaccine mandates on huge portion of Americans.
+These mandates were outside of the President’s legal authority and the authority given to executive departments and agencies.

 No results found right now, please visit our newsroom.